 Broken toes may cause a lot of pain and should be treated as soon as possible.
 If you have any concerns about your feet, contact Dr. James Kutchback from James Kutchback, DPM, ABLES, CWS-P. Our doctor will treat your foot and ankle needs.

 What Is a Broken Toe?

 A broken toe occurs when one or more of the toe bones of the foot are broken after an injury.
 Injuries such as stubbing your toe or dropping a heavy object on it may cause a toe fracture.

 Symptoms of a Broken Toe

-If you have any questions please feel free to contact our offices located in The Woodlands and Woodville, TX.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What to Know About a Broken Toe
+If you have any questions, please feel free to contact our offices located in The Woodlands and Woodville, TX.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about What to Know About a Broken Toe

 Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
 If you have cuboid syndrome, consult with Dr. James Kutchback from James Kutchback, DPM, ABLES, CWS-P. Our doctor will assess your condition and provide you with quality foot and ankle treatment.